nelabdiel/resume/README.md

 ## Publications

-- "Exploiting The Margins: How Capitalism Fuels AI at the Expense of Minoritized Groups," Nelson Colón, *Some Journal* Volume k, Issue m, Month 2024.
+- "Exploiting The Margins: How Capitalism Fuels AI at the Expense of Minoritized Groups," Nelson Colón, *In Progress*.
 - "The Localized Skein Algebra is Frobenius," Nel Abdiel and Charles Frohman, *Algebraic and Geometric Topology* Volume 17, Issue 6, October 2017.
 - "Frobenius Algebras Derived From The Kauffman Bracket Skein Algebras," Nel Abdiel and Charles Frohman, *Journal of Knot Theory and its Ramification,* Volume 25, Issue 04, April 2016.